Extraterrestrial liquid water: Mars

-The Mars ocean hypothesis suggests that nearly a third of the surface of Mars was once covered by water, though the water on Mars is no longer oceanic (much of it residing in the ice caps).
+The Mars ocean theory suggests that nearly a third of the surface of Mars was once covered by water, though the water on Mars is no longer oceanic.

-Water on Mars exists today almost exclusively as ice, with a small amount present in the atmosphere as vapour.
+Water on Mars exists today almost exclusively as ice and underground, with a small amount present in the atmosphere as vapor.
 Some liquid water may occur transiently on the Martian surface today but only under certain conditions.
 No large standing bodies of liquid water exist because the atmospheric pressure at the surface averages just 600 pascals (0.087 psi)—about 0.6% of Earth's mean sea level pressure—and because the global average temperature is far too low (210 K (−63 °C)), leading to either rapid evaporation or freezing.
-Features called recurring slope lineae are thought to be caused by flows of brine — hydrated salts.
+Features called recurring slope lineae are thought to be caused by flows of brine—hydrated salts.

 In July 2018, scientists from the Italian Space Agency reported the detection of a subglacial lake on Mars, 1.5 km below the southern polar ice cap, and spanning 20 km horizontally, the first evidence for a stable body of liquid water on the planet.
 Because the temperature at the base of the polar cap is estimated at 205 K, scientists assume that the water may remain liquid due to the antifreeze effect of magnesium and calcium perchlorates.
 The 1.5 km ice layer covering the lake is composed of water ice with 10 to 20% admixed dust, and seasonally covered by a 1 m-thick layer of CO_{2} ice.